kimoVoid/BetaQOL/README.md

     - Needs a server-side mod
     - Uses BetaTweaks/mcb1.8-1.6 format
     - Pinging can be turned off if found problematic
+    - Server MOTD can translate colors with the '&' format
 - Crash slab fix